-Meet the ACRC team
+Meet the ACRC Team

 The Advanced Care Research Centre Director is Bruce Guthrie, Professor of General Practice.
-He is joined by collegues from across the University of Edinburgh and Newcastle University, bringing together top academics across all aspects of caring for those in later life.
+He is joined by colleagues from across the University of Edinburgh and Newcastle University, bringing together top academics across all aspects of caring for those in later life.

 Director - Professor Bruce Guthrie